logo Rotman R solo

 Request Process

 • School of Graduate Studies Course Add/Drop Form (PDF) ranking a maximum of three MMA courses.
 Students may only be approved for a maximum of two MMA courses.
 Students must also indicate MBA courses to be dropped should MMA courses be approved.
+The form should have either a physical signature, or an Adobe certified one.

 • Incomplete requests will not be reviewed.